waldrain/waldrain.github.io/pv.md

 Array configuration: a string of ten each would provide max 431 Voc and 340 Vmp with max Isc 2.4A, four such strings in parallel would provide max Isc 9.6 A.
 With 20 panels, two such strings of ten in series each would produce 340-430 V and 3.4-4.8 A.

+The south facing balcony roof with 3 x 1.3 can hold 5 of these panels producing 375Wp

 ### Trina